tangowhisky37/ArduinoProjects/README.md

     - Dupont Male to Male breadboard wires
     - Dupont Femal to Male breadboard wires

-IoT (Internet Of Things) Soil Moisture Sensor that Tweets & Emails using NodeMCU with ESP8266 v2 (https://github.com/tangowhisky37/ArduinoProjects/tree/master/Nodemcu_Geekcreit/ThingSpeakDataUpload/ThinkgSpeakDataUpload_v017)
+IoT (Internet Of Things) Soil Moisture Sensor that Tweets & Emails using NodeMCU with ESP8266 v2 (https://github.com/tangowhisky37/ArduinoProjects/tree/master/Nodemcu_Geekcreit/ThingSpeakDataUpload/ThinkgSpeakDataUpload_v018)
+- Changes compared to v1 are -
+  - Alerts sent over email (gmail)
+  - Use of a Single Channel Optoisolator Relay (Shunyu SH-05VDC)
 - The NodeMCU board is one among the many ESP8266 boards out there but with a bit of a difference.
 - This board is highly affordable (costs around 8-10 AUD), connects to a USB port of your machine, is breadboard friendly and most importantly works with the Arduino IDE.
-- As part of this program you will connect to the local wireless network, read values from the Soil moisture sensor and tweet the values.
+- As part of this program you will connect to the local wireless network, read values from the Soil moisture sensor, tweet the values and also send yourself alerts over email.
-- This version of the Soil Moisture Sensor program also uses the Thingspeak Arduino library to upload data points to ThingSpeak and view graphically the data being logged.
+- This version of the Soil Moisture Sensor program uses the Thingspeak Arduino library to upload data points to ThingSpeak and view graphically the data being logged.
-- In addition the modification includes sending email alerts based on an assessment of how low the moisture in the soil is.
+- Email alerts are based on an assessment of how low the moisture in the soil is.
 This is a configurable value and while I've set this to 100 you can change this to any other value that works for your setup at home.
 - To get this program working you will need the credentials for a local wireless network so that you can connect to it.
 - You will need to setup an account at www.thingspeak.com, create a channel and setup it up so that you can write to the channel using your NodeMCU.
 - You will then need to head off and setup a Twitter account at www.twitter.com and configure the thingtweet application.